Search Analytics Report

-Select this option to group results by special search result feature: for example, results containing an "install app" button, or results appearing in an AMP page.
+Group results by special search result feature: for example, results containing an "install app" button, or results appearing in an AMP page.

 - Install app button - A button that offers the user the option to install an app on the device.
 This feature appears in the results page on a device where at least one result is an app page in an app not installed on the device.
 You should never get both search result links and app install buttons in the same query on the same device.

-If you filter by search result feature, it is not guaranteed that all clicks counted for a URL were on a link of the filtered feature type; however it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.
+If you filter by search result feature, it is not guaranteed that all clicks for a given URL were on a link of that filtered feature type; however it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.
 This is because clicks are assigned to a URL, not to a (URL + feature).